Next Start

 Where does a technician start when it comes to troubleshooting or diagnosing a motorcycle ignition system?

 The first step in any diagnostic procedure is to start with a known good battery.
 A battery that illuminates the headlight isn’t guaranteed to have the voltage required to start and run a vehicle.
-A tech may charge and test a battery before troubleshooting ignition system challenges, or they may simply install a new, known good battery.
+A tech may charge and test a battery before troubleshooting ignition system challenges or may simply install a new, known good battery.

 Other common ignition system tests are:

-• Checking the pulser coil for continuity
+• Checking the pulser coil for continuity.

-• Checking the pulser coil for voltage output
+• Checking the pulser coil for voltage output.

-• Checking fuses, switches and ground wires
+• Checking fuses, switches and ground wires.

-• Checking ignition coil resistance on both circuits
+• Checking ignition coil resistance on both circuits.

 • CDI box: This can be tough to troubleshoot.
 If everything else checks out, swapping in a new CDI box may help identify the problem.